FemtoEmacs/macros_in_nim_digest/README.md

 main()
 ```
+  _processfile

-(@readfile) Read and process a file
+  figure:: Read and process a file

 Let us find out how many students graduate from
 medical schools in California.
 The `grad.data`
 file gives the number of graduates from each
 school.
 The `rd.nim` program prints the addition
 and the average.
 Here is how to compile and run
-the program of listing @readfile:
+the program of listing :numref:`processfile` --

 ```
 src> nim c -o:rd.x -d:release rd.nim  # Compile